 Seed Savers Exchange

 Dedicated to heirlooms!
+I adore this catalog and have had wonderful success with germination!
 A source of over 600 heirloom and open-pollinated varieties, and a large selection of organic seeds.

 Turtle Tree Seeds

 Turtle Tree features unusual European varieties that are steeped in Biodynamic Tradition, as well as being certified biodynamic.
 I've always done great with these seeds.
 They even have Mangels, a traditional winter feed for rabbits and chickens.
 I also make sure to buy the 4 of the 5 most important biodynamic herb seeds from here - Stinging Nettles, White Yarrow, Valerian, and German Chamomile.
 (The 5th is Dandelion, actual dandelion, taraxacum, for which I don't need seeds!)

 An amazing variety of heirloom and artisanal tomato seeds and other seeds!
 Safe Seed Pledge too.